Ammann Bars for Octagonal Tilings: Introduction

-Since subperiods are simpler for $4\to2$ tilings, for which we also have a stronger result regarding weak local rules, we focus on those.
-Namely, Bédaride and Fernique \cite{BF2017} showed that a $4\to2$ tiling has weak local rules if and only if its slope is characterized by its subperiods.
-It seems some conditions of alignment play a part in the existence of Ammann bars.
+In any case, it seems some conditions of alignment play a part in the existence of Ammann bars.
 This led us to introduce the notion of \textit{fine projection} (Def. \ref{def1} p.~\pageref{def1}) on a slope.
-We propose a constructive method -- the \textit{FP-method} (fine projection method), to find Ammann bars for $4\to2$ tilings which are characterized by subperiods and for which we can find a fine projection.
+We propose a constructive method -- the \textit{FP-method} (fine projection method) -- to find Ammann bars for $4\to2$ tilings which are characterized by subperiods and for which we can find a fine projection.
 The FP-method outputs a finite set of tiles, which we call an \textit{FP-tileset}.
 We prove the following result:

 \begin{theorem} Any tileset obtained using the FP-method from a totally irrational slope is aperiodic. \end{theorem}